ComScore

 • Taryn Pire is PureWow’s food editor.
 She’s been writing about all things delicious since 2016.
 She’s tried various Brightland olive oils in the past and reviewed Graza’s Sizzle and Drizzle set soon after it launched.
 She tested them side by side again to write this review.

-• Katherine Gillen is PureWow’s senior food editor.
+• Katherine Gillen is PureWow’s former senior food editor.
 She’s a writer, recipe developer and food stylist with a degree in culinary arts and professional experience in New York City restaurants.
 She’s tried various Brightland olive oils and Graza’s Drizzle and Sizzle.

 brightland vs graza: brightland the duo and graza drizzle and sizzle